^

 • Contraindications: individual intolerance to the active components of the drug, severe liver dysfunction, history of allergic reactions.

-Release form: tablets of 0.1 and 0.25 g, enteric capsules of 0.1 and 0.25 g, 1% ointment.
+Release form: tablets of 0.1 and 0.25 g, enteric-coated capsules of 0.1 and 0.25 g, 1% ointment.

 3. Indomethacin is a strong inhibitor of prostaglandin biosynthesis, has pronounced analgesic properties.
 It is used for inflammation of the prostate gland and bladder, arthritis, thrombophlebitis, nephrotic syndrome, neuralgia, myalgia, rheumatism.

-5. Cystone is a drug with anti-inflammatory and diuretic properties.
+5. Cystone is a medicinal product with anti-inflammatory and diuretic properties.
 Contains plant extracts that determine the effect of the drug.
-It is used in the complex therapy of diseases of the urinary system of infectious etiology: nonspecific urethritis, cystitis, pyelitis.
-It is used for litholysis of stones formed by uric acid and urates.
+It is used in the complex therapy of urinary tract diseases of infectious etiology: non-specific urethritis, cystitis, pyelitis.
+It is used in the litholysis of stones formed by uric acid and urates.
 It is also prescribed as a preventive postoperative agent to prevent the formation of stones in the urinary tract.

 Vitamins